-- 4. Whether the study was included or excluded from the analysis - 5.
-What criterion was used for exclusion (if the study was excluded from the meta-analysis) - If you want to provide an accurate estimate of an effect it is important to find unpublished articles for your analysis.
+- If you want to provide an accurate estimate of an effect it is important to find unpublished articles for your analysis.
 Many studies have shown that published articles typically favor significant findings over nonsignificant findings, which biases the findings of analyses based solely on published studies. - You should include foreign studies in your analysis unless you expect that cross-cultural differences would affect the results and you lack enough foreign studies to test this difference.
-The AltaVista Translation website (http://babelfish.altavista.digital.com/cgi-bin/translate?) can be useful when trying to read foreign documents. - Sometimes the number of studies that fit inside your boundaries is too large for you to analyze them all.
+The Babelfish Translation website (http://babelfish.yahoo.com/) can be useful when trying to read foreign documents. - Sometimes the number of studies that fit inside your boundaries is too large for you to analyze them all.
 In this case you should still perform an exhaustive search of the literature.
 Afterwards, you choose a random sample of the studies you found for coding and analysis.